rear/rear.github.com/documentation/concept.md

 The result of the analysis is written into configuration files under '/etc/rear/recovery/'.
-This directory is copied together with the other Rear directories onto the rescue system where the same framework runs a different workflow â the recovery workflow.
+This directory is copied together with the other Rear directories onto the rescue system where the same framework runs a different workflow the recovery workflow.

 The recovery workflow is triggered by the fact that the root filesystem is mounted in a ram disk or tmpfs.
 Alternatively a demo recovery workflow